fallanic/node-squad/README.md

 When all the functions are finished, N new functions are triggered, until the input data set is drained.

 This package is based on the excellent https://github.com/kriskowal/q <br>
-It can be useful for different purpose (avoid api throttle etc.).
+It can be used for different purpose (API throttling, rate limiting, etc.).

 ## Getting Started